 If you’re looking for what this acronym stands for, then you are in luck!

-This blog post will cover everything from the meaning to the abbreviation and more!
+This guide will cover everything from the meaning to the abbreviation and more!

 Why Use LUTs On Footage?